Cobalt Historical Society Presents

 Debra North is a Registered Nurse, author and historian.
 For a number of years she has been studying the history of nursing and women's lives in Canada.
 She is presently focusing her research to Cobalt as it was her mother's hometown.
 Her first book, which came out in March of 2018 is called A Northern Hope and details her grandparent's experiences in Cobalt and Haileybury from 1904 to 1928.
-Her second book, expected to be released this spring is titled, Cobalt's Sterling Women 1903 to 1914.
+Her second book is now available on amazon The Sterling Women of Cobalt 1903 to 1914.
 It highlights the lives of over 45 women, who experienced the first decade of Cobalt's existence.

 Maggie Wilson: Horatio Barber and the Open Call Mining Exchange